Tarun-vv/REACT-SUPABASE-LOGIN/NOTES.md

 ### protecting routes

-1, make ProtectedRoute component and wrap AppLayout under it routes under that components
-2. implement getCurrentUser function in apiAuth.js
-3. create useUser hook in react query
-4. add functionality in ProtectedRoute // watch bug lecture just to make sure
-5. for optimization -> add following to useLogin marked with #fff (dont use)
+1, make ProtectedRoute component and wrap AppLayout under it routes under that components 2. implement getCurrentUser function in apiAuth.js 3. create useUser hook in react query 4. add functionality in ProtectedRoute // watch bug lecture just to make sure 5. for optimization -> add following to useLogin marked with #fff

 ### log out

 1. make Log out button and add it to main page
 2. add logic to apiAuth.js
 3. make react query functionality
 4. add to button

+## SIGNING IN AND OUT

+1. add conditions to signup form using hook form
+2. add function to apiAuth
+3. make react query
+4. add to sign up form
+5. in supabase -> go to URL CONFIGURATION: set the 1st link to main-page URL redirect URL to normal URL without aything like 'localhost:3000'
+6. set back confirm email and ur done

+### updating signed in data

+1. make updateData.js and updatePassword.js files in signup folder
+2. set up avatar bucket in supabase and the policies
+3. make react query stuff called useUpdate.js
+4. make the update user data component and the header menu
+5. no need to password